kevbite/kevbite.github.io/_posts/2015-09-18-using-powershell-to-replace-appsettings.md

 $xml.Save($configPath)
 ```

-## Pluging in to AppVeyor Deployment Agent
+## Plugging in to AppVeyor Deployment Agent

 AppVeyor is very customisable, most of their build and deployment solutions allow you to plugin their pipeline with a custom command or PowerShell script.

-Within the AppVeyor deployment agent their is 2 scripts that allow custom configuration, both are required to be place within the root folder of the deployable artifact.
+Within the AppVeyor deployment agent there are 2 scripts that allow custom configuration, both are required to be placed within the root folder of the deployable artifact.
 The first script is `before-deploy.ps1` which is executed after the artifact is downloaded but before unzipping the artifact or executing any appveyor deployment stages (such as IIS Website or Windows Service).
 The second script is `deploy.ps1` which is executed after all the deployment stages have excuted or if you've only selected to deploy a windows application, it can be used for writing your own deploy scripts.

-To achive replacing the values within the config files I needed the artifacts to be already unzipped so I could edit the app.config file thus we needed to add/edit our `deploy.ps1` file.
+To achieve replacing the values within the config files I needed the artifacts to already be unzipped so I could edit the app.config file thus we needed to add/edit our `deploy.ps1` file.

-Seeings as we pulled out our script that does all the work, our `deploy.ps1` is now made really simple:
+Seeing as we pulled out our script that does all the work, our `deploy.ps1` is now made really simple:

 ```powershell
 # deploy.ps1